Yshayy/docker-extension-workshop/slides.md

 ---

-# Sharing a multi-repo application
+# Using git based remote context

+- Problems
-- The problem - multiple services in different repositories
+  - App using multiple repositories
+  - Using a fork or external application
+  - Images are not available on Docker Hub
+  - Images are not published in the right architecture
 - The solution - use docker git context in compose
 - Demo